 My journey to digital marketing began with helping the marketing team out with social media at a company called TravelBound in Brighton and being involved in the research and development side of creating the brands new website.
 This process really triggered off a few passions within my natural tendency towards tech geekery.
 I began to read, watch, talk about and search for anything I could get my hands on about web development, user experience and a newly discover passion, SEO.

 After about a year of collating this knowledge I got to a point where I wanted to move on in my career to something that encompassed these things and gave me the opportunity to continue learning so I became a marketing and social media executive for TUI brands and was able to learn enough to start delving into web design.
-After a couple of years working at IRIS Connect as a Digital Marketing Exec I took on my next and current adventure as Digital Marketing Manager for TUI/Travelopia Education brands and now I’ve finally made the big jump to agency side as the Digital Marketing Manager at SiteVisibility in Brighton!
+After a couple of years working at IRIS Connect as a Digital Marketing Exec I took on my next adventure as Digital Marketing Manager for TUI/Travelopia Education brands and now I’ve finally made the big jump to agency side as the Digital Marketing Manager at SiteVisibility in Brighton!

-I’ve just finished Google Squared Online and am always blown away by the amount of things still out there to learn.
+I’ve completed Google Squared Online and am always blown away by the amount of things still out there to learn.
 I cant wait to see what the future holds for me and for the women working in digital marketing in East Sussex.

 When I was first thinking about what I wanted to do with my life, social media didn’t exist, and digital marketing wasn’t a career option.
 What I knew, however, was that I loved to write, enjoyed being creative and had a talent for communication (or at least talking a lot!).
 My careers advisor suggested on the strength of those points that I become a journalist, and I gave it a go, even going out to Sri Lanka to work as an intern on an English-speaking newspaper.
 But it didn’t take me long to realise that the world of journalism wasn’t for me!